cmacias076/giflandia/README.md

 Your app will be available at: http://Localhost:5173
-NOTE: Do not open index.html directly in browser - Vite handles module loading and hot reloading for development.
+**IMPORTANT** Do not open `index.html` directly in browser - Vite handles module loading and hot reloading for development.

 ---